Skip to main content

 • The FedEx Freight spin-off took effect June 1.
 Shippers renegotiating bundled contracts need independent market comparison data to negotiate from.

-• NMFC reclassification enforcement (January 2026) has raised invoice scrutiny — and rate context is now part of the dispute workflow.
+• NMFC reclassification enforcement (February 6, 2026) has raised invoice scrutiny, and rate context is now part of the dispute workflow.

 • Accessorials and fuel are climbing.
-Accessorials now run 20 to 30 percent of freight spend, and fuel surcharges move weekly with the EIA diesel index — comparisons that include those schedules catch the full landed cost, not just the base rate.
+Accessorials are a large and growing share of the bill, and fuel surcharges move weekly with the EIA diesel index, so comparisons that include those schedules catch the full landed cost, not just the base rate.

 What does carrier comparison without a TMS look like?